juglab/napari-n2v/docs/index.md

 # Report issues and errors

 Help us improve the plugin by submitting [issues to the Github repository](https://github.com/juglab/napari-n2v/issues) or tagging @jdeschamps on [image.sc](https://forum.image.sc/).

 # Cite us

 ## N2V

 Krull, Alexander, Tim-Oliver Buchholz, and Florian Jug.
-"Noise2void-learning denoising from single noisy images." *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition*.
+"Noise2void-learning denoising from single noisy images."
+*Proceedings of the IEEE/CVF conference on computer vision and pattern recognition*.
 2019.

 ## structN2V

 Broaddus, Coleman, et al. "Removing structured noise with self-supervised blind-spot networks." *2020 IEEE 17th International Symposium on Biomedical Imaging (ISBI)*.
 IEEE, 2020.

+# Support

+This plugin was developed thanks to the support of the Silicon Valley Community Foundation (SCVF) and the Chan-Zuckerberg Initiative (CZI) with the napari Plugin Accelerator grant _2021-240383_.